ThePoyer/ThePoyer/README.md

 <li>Nest.js (New/Novo)</li>
 <li>Angular (New/Novo)</li>
 <br>
-<em>Hope i can make some nice and challenging projects and eventually become a great developer.</em> :wave: <br>
+<em>Hope i can make some nice and challenging projects to eventually become a great developer.</em> :wave: <br>
-<em>Espero que eu possa fazer projetos otimos e desafiadores e eventualmente me tornar um grande desenvolvedor.</em> :wave: <br><br>
+<em>Espero que eu possa fazer projetos otimos e desafiadores para eventualmente me tornar um grande desenvolvedor.</em> :wave: <br><br>

 <b>Disclaimer:</b> This and other comments will be translated cause a friend of mine who likes to help me doesn't understand english.